jphmrst/defblog/README.md

   `retain-published-directory` and `retain-generated-directory`
   arguments.

+- The `:postdate-policy` specifies how `defblog` will treat posts and pages whose date is later than the current time when the site is published.
+The default value is `:hide`, meaning that these pages should not be included or indexed in the published site.
+The other valid setting for this option is `:show`, meaning that these pages should be included and indexed.

 - The `css-style-rel-path` argument specifies the local path from the `source-directory` to the default CSS stylesheet for the blog.